daveraja/bash-hacks/README.md

 The first loads the module only if it hasn't been loaded previously, while the second forces the module to be loaded even if it has previously been loaded.
-Both these functions provide a wrapper around the the bash `source` command.
+Both these functions provide a wrapper around the bash `source` command.

-While calling `source` on a script is simple enough it does have a couple of limitations which the the module commands try to address:
+While calling `source` on a script is simple enough it does have a few limitations, which the module commands try to address:

 1. You need to know where the file is located.
 Typically support scripts are placed in the same directory as the calling script.
 To